 My rule of thumb when it comes to wedding cakes is that you need about 1 batch of frosting per batch of cake batter.

-In real life, I usually use about 1.25 – 1.5 batches of frosting on my 7 or 8 inch layer cakes.
-However, these cakes are made with 4 cake layers, and usually have additional frosting decorations (like fun swirls on top!).
+In real life, I usually use about 1.25 – 1.5 batches of frosting on my 7 or 8-inch layer cakes.
+However, those cakes are made with 4 cake layers, and usually have additional frosting decorations (like fun swirls on top!).

 Adding Supports Into Your Tiers